 Lexus GX Review

-The 2012 Lexus GX ranks 8 out of 10 Luxury Large SUVs.
-This ranking is based on our analysis of 20 published reviews and test drives of the Lexus GX, and our analysis of reliability and safety data.
+The 2014 Lexus GX ranks 7 out of 10 Luxury Large SUVs.
+This ranking is based on our analysis of published reviews and test drives of the Lexus GX, as well as reliability and safety data.

 Other SUVs to Consider

 The Mercedes-Benz GL-Class earns reviewer praise for its high-quality interior and refined driving dynamics.
 The diesel-powered GL 350 also gets significantly better fuel economy than the GX 460.

 An all-wheel drive Acura MDX is priced a bit less than the GX 460, and reviewers love its luxurious and comfortable cabin.
 The MDX also gets better fuel economy, and test drivers praise the MDX for its comfortable ride, balanced handling and powerful V6 engine.

 Details: 2014 Lexus GX 460